“Data, data everywhere but not any time to think”

-For purposes of these articles, small data is defined as the assessment of your institution’s interactions with the full life-cycle of its students, from prospective to alumni.
-Beginning with the swarm of activity typically accompanying orientation week on campuses, international admissions staff have a number of opportunities to consider for upcoming semesters.
+For purposes of these articles, small data is defined as the assessment of your college’s interactions with the full lifecycle of its students, from prospective to alumni.
+Beginning with the swarm of activity typically accompanying orientation week on college campuses, international admissions staff have a number of opportunities to consider for upcoming semesters.

 As offices routinely find themselves with little time for data analysis, one or more of these areas below can be missed.
 Some of these data sets did not exist when I started in admissions twenty five years ago, but are now critical to evaluating how well we do and where there is room for improvement.
 To get at what our students are thinking, let’s break down the potential data-mining opportunities into three categories:

 - Non-enrolling student survey – why did students decide not to come (e.g. visa denials, financial, better offer, family)?
 Domestic admission offices have been using these for years, are you doing something similar internationally?